 Back-End Developers use query languages like SQL to manipulate the data stored in databases.
 They also use various programming languages to build applications that facilitate communication between servers and databases.
 Some of these languages include:

 Python is a great choice for beginners.
 It's concise and easy to read.
 It's also extremely popular and has a large programming community behind it.
 Ruby is another beginner-friendly language that has an enthusiastic programming community behind it.

-Frameworks make software development faster and easier, saving time developers would otherwise spend writing code.
+Frameworks make software development faster and easier, saving time that developers would otherwise spend writing code.
 Popular frameworks include:

 How do you become a Back-End developer?

 You can take a few paths to become a Back-End Developer.
-One obvious option is to get a degree, but that's not for everyone.
+One option is to get a degree, but that's not for everyone.
 Fortunately, you can become a back-end developer without a degree by taking classes and learning on your own.

 Carlos suggests starting by choosing a language and a framework.
 For example, you could begin with Ruby and then learn its associated Ruby on Rails framework.